buddha-3979/buddha-3979/README.md

 - 😄 Pronouns: He/Him
 - ⚡  Fun fact: Virtual machines are 100% useful
 - 👤  Only @Buddha3979 is my account.
 Any other are impersonating me.
 Don't fall for their scam.
+- This is my organization.
+It is about HTML: https://github.com/organization-about-HTML
+- This is my organization.
+It is about JavaScript: https://github.com/organization-about-JavaScript
+- This is my organization.
+It is about None: https://github.com/organization-about-None
+- This is my organization.
+It is about Python: https://github.com/organization-about-Python
+- This is my organization.
+It is about SaltStack: https://github.com/organization-about-SaltStack
+- This is my organization.
+It is about Shell: https://github.com/organization-about-Shell